pfnet-research/pfhedge/.github/CONTRIBUTING.md

 make check
 ```

-## Release Procedures For Maintainers
+## Release Process for Maintainers

 1. Create a release branch named with the prefix "release/".
 2. A pull request to update the version information in the release branch is automatically generated.
 Then, review and merge the pull request.